-- – New hire grants are likely the largest grant an employee receives, except for a big promotion into a senior/executive role.
+- New hire grants are likely the largest grant an employee receives, with the exception of a big promotion into a senior/executive role.

-- – Many employees earn most of their equity vests in the first four to five years at a company because future grants are smaller.
+- Many employees earn the majority of their equity vests in the first four to five years at a company because future grants are smaller.
 Even if one receives a significant grant in years three or four, waiting to realize the value of those vests means sticking around for an additional four years.

 As pointed out earlier, RSU income at public companies has one primary advantage over other forms of equity compensation - liquidity.
 The ability to sell in the public market at vest for a known price is a blessing.
 Having a plan for how many after-tax shares to hold and how much to sell for other goals is critical.
 As the most straightforward and flexible form of equity available, public company RSUs are a great foundation to explore how to think about equity structures at private companies.